-It came as little surprise to find thoroughbreds in the paddock at York Racecourse and the roll out for stage two of the 2014 Tour de France.
+It came as little surprise to find thoroughbreds in the paddock at York Racecourse at the roll out for stage two of the 2014 Tour de France.

 Almost by instinct, we found ourselves in front of the fleet of LOOK 695 Aerolights brought across the Channel by French outfit, Cofidis.
 We bow to no one in our admiration for LOOK.
 Inventors of the clipless pedal and the first manufacturer to place a carbon fibre chassis in the peloton, the French brand is responsible for two of the most significant cycling innovations of the last 30 years.